Shashank-PD-X/pd-automation-scripts/README.md

 # pd-automation-scripts
-TCL and Linux Shell scripts for Physical Design automation, timing report analysis .
+TCL and Linux Shell scripts for Physical Design automation and timing report analysis .